Hyphen-ated/large-lad-keyboard/readme.md

 Assembly: solder in the diodes and encoder on top, sockets and MCU on bottom.
 (I used peel-away strips for the MCU to help reduce the vertical size of the overall build.
 If mounted more conventionally I'm not sure if it would be too tall for 1/2" high "feet" attached to the plate to work properly).
 Then attach your stabs to the PCB, put the plate on, and put the switches in.
 The switches are the only thing holding the PCB up.
 Then figure out how to mount the plate to some kind of case or just use pieces of wood like I did.

 It works with QMK firmware, see my fork here: TODO

+The matrix is a bit of an unholy nightmare at 12x13.
+It needs to be much squarer than the layout actually is, because there aren't enough pins otherwise.

 Loading firmware:
 * On the blackpill, hold BOOT and press NRST, then release both